 5.1 Mexican Chicken Casserole

-This variant features ingredients such as black beans, corn, diced tomatoes, and taco seasoning.
-Top with shredded cheese and serve with avocado and cilantro for a vibrant, flavorful dish.
+Add black beans, corn, diced tomatoes, and taco seasoning.
+Top with cheese, avocado, and cilantro for a lively twist.

 5.2 Italian Chicken Casserole

-Incorporate marinara sauce, zucchini, and Italian herbs like oregano and basil.
-Use penne pasta instead of rice for a delightful twist that tastes like a baked pasta dish.
+Use marinara sauce, zucchini, and herbs like basil and oregano.
+Replace rice with penne pasta for a baked pasta feel.

 5.3 Healthy Options